What are omnichannel payments? (+ benefits for commerce businesses)

 POS payments

 💡 Pro Tip: Skip the expensive POS hardware and use MONEI Pay to accept payments from your phone.
-Take contactless QR code payments in-store, at your restaurant, or on the go from any mobile device.
+Take contactless payments from your Apple or Android device in-store, at your restaurant, or on the go.
 Spend 50% less than standard POS costs, boost customer satisfaction, and accept the widest range of payment methods from one platform.
 Get MONEI Pay ››

 Business-to-business (B2B) payments

 Omnichannel payment processing is also important for B2B payments.
-Businesses like distributors or wholesalers are looking for non-cash solutions to charge their customers and streamline the payment process.
-Rather than collecting cash, counting all the bills, and going to the bank to deposit it, omnichannel B2B payments can help you accept card payments from your phone, set up recurring billing or subscriptions, or take payments over the phone.
+Businesses such as distributors and wholesalers are looking for non-cash solutions to charge their customers and streamline payment processes.
+Rather than collecting cash, counting all the bills, and going to the bank to deposit them, omnichannel B2B payments can help you accept card payments from your phone, set up recurring billing or subscriptions, or take payments over the phone.

 Convenience, personalization, and long-term relationship building aren’t only important for business-to-consumer (B2C) sales.
 These principles are equally important for B2B sellers.